 In the heart of Taranaki looms the magnificent volcanic cone: Mt Taranaki.
 It is a reminder of the Maori legend where Mt Taranaki was banished here after losing a battle with Mt Tongariro in the centre of the North Island.

 Today, backpackers enjoy the recreational activities the mountain and national park has to offer, such as hiking, mountaineering and skiing.
-See our Egmont National Park – Guide for Backpackers for some ‘sweet as’ ideas.
+See our Egmont National Park – Guide for Backpackers and 6 Hikes You Have to do in Egmont National Park! for some ‘sweet as’ ideas.

-A coastal town with a contemporary art fascination.
-Far from your dusty displays of ancient art galleries, the Govett-Brewster Art Gallery (reopening 2015) is a mix of the bizarre and inspiring modern art from the architecture to its exhibitions.
+Far from your dusty displays of ancient art galleries, the Govett-Brewster Art Gallery is a mix of the bizarre and inspiring modern art from the architecture to its exhibitions.
 The kinetic art of Len Lye can also be seen here, including the Wind Wand on the Coastal Walkway (see below).
-[Update: The Govett-Brewster Art Gallery / Len Lye Centre is now open].
 Puke Ariki is another architectural marvel.
-It is a free library, visitor centre and museum for the cultural history of Taranaki.
-What’s more, all of the above is free.
+It is a library, visitor centre and museum for the cultural history of Taranaki.
+What’s more, all of the above is free!

 From the big cultural attractions, to the underground scene.
 Pop-up galleries, gigs and free cultural events happen almost weekly in the cultural hub of New Plymouth.
 Keep up-to-date of live music gigs, usually with a pot luck dinner, on the Pop Up Gigs Network.
 (Get ideas for your pot luck dinner in our article: 5 Potluck Dinner Recipes for Backpackers).
 The Jetcharm Barber Shop is a quirky and unique space for a community gallery with a gallery event every first Thursday of the month at 6.30pm.

 Surf, bars and parks in New Plymouth